odinserj/odinserj.net/_drafts/hangfire-pro.md

 ### Async Methods Support

-As with async controllers in ASP.NET MVC, this feature enables you to improve overall throughput keeping the lowest numbers of workers.
+As with async controllers in ASP.NET MVC, this feature enables you to improve overall throughput keeping the lowest number of workers.
 Instead of waiting for an outstanding I/O operation, they will be able to process other background jobs as well.

 ```csharp
 public static async Task HighlightAsync(int snippetId)